OscarNavarrolol/Springboot-product-filters/README.md

 # Spring Boot Project with Search, MySQL, Thymeleaf, and Validations

-This is a sample Spring Boot project that includes a search filter, integration with a MySQL database, basic design using HTML and Thymeleaf, and validations using Spring Data JPA.
+This is a sample Spring Boot project made for me , that includes a search filter, integration with a MySQL database, basic design using HTML and Thymeleaf, and validations using Spring Data JPA.
 Additionally, DevTools and Spring Web have been incorporated to facilitate development.

 ## Requirements